Biological Monitoring Program

 indicator of a

 Every spring insects are collected from rocky, fast flowing, shallow sections of streams.
 These spots are called riffles and are the part of the stream referred to when we speak of babbling brooks.
 The insects we are interested in live between and beneath the rocks on the bottom of the stream and are called benthic macroinvertebrates.
-Benthic, because they live on the bottom, and macroinvertebrate because they are large invertebrates (without backbones).
+Benthic, because they live on the bottom, and macroinvertebrate because they are large invertebrates (without backbones.)
 Large is a relative term: the largest of these insects is a couple of inches long and the smallest, quite small, but still visible to the naked eye.
-Scientists sometimes refer to these pollution-sensitive insects EPT.
+Scientists sometimes refer to these pollution-sensitive insects as EPT.
 This is an acronym for the scientific orders Ephemeroptera, Plecoptera, and Trichoptera.
-Using macroinvertebrates as a measure for stream health is an easy and to effective way to track changes in water quality.
+Using macroinvertebrates as a measure for stream health is an easy and effective way to track changes in water quality.

 When the information on insect species is combined with a fish index and other monitoring efforts, the county gains a great deal of understanding about stream health.
 The IBI for insects is often referred to as the BIBI which stands for the Benthic Index of Biotic Integrity.
 Using these statistics, we are able to assign values to the biological health of a stream and determine if the health of the stream is improving or declining.

 We look to the life in the streams to determine whether the streams are healthy, but don’t forget that it is that beauty and diversity of life that we’re working to protect.
 You can join our science geeks looking for insects and counting fish.
-Check out the Maryland Stream Waders program and get your waders on!
+Check out the Maryland Stream Waders program and get your waders on.

 Tree Limbs and Branches

 Wood is good for streams for several reasons.
 As water is forced around the wood different velocities result in the stream creating a variety of habitats.
 Microbes feed on the wood and in turn macroinvertebrates, aquatic insects, feed on the microbes.
-Wood provides overheard cover to protect fish.
+Wood provides overhead cover to protect fish.
 Wood is only a problem if it has the potential to move downstream and damage infrastructure such as bridges and culverts.